mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ## Scheduling your query

-Once again, you access this functionality via the `bqetl` tool:
+The query is automatically scheduled during creation when you define one of the options `--dag`, `--default_dag`.

+If the query was created with `no-schedule`, it is possible to manually schedule the query via the `bqetl` tool:

 ```bash
 ./bqetl query schedule <dataset>.<table> --dag <dag_name> --task-name <task_name>